woltahnemesis/lab2-php/README.md

 # Course: PhP
 # Instructor: Rich Freeman

 Hello there Mr. Rich, this is my lab 2 file.
+I have built a fully functioning website with edit and delete features.